zhihanyang2022/off-policy-continuous-control/README.md

+create a configuration guideline as to be <= than num_steps_per_epoch - update_every for spinup to work

+Add the entropy tuning OPTION to spinup, but it can't actually run it at this point so raise unimplemented error; use SB3 to benchmark that

+Cannot run SAC files with spinup yet, since spinup does not support entropy tuning

+Both spinup and SB 3 currently only runs on cpu

+The othermost env wrapper should always be a timelimit wrapper (mention code reasons)

 Requirements: please first install spinup first

 Logging to wandb currently only works for pytorch 3 algorithms only in spinup, talk about forked spinup